thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 When working with frontend frameworks like Angular it could be a whole new story as some of them handle animations differently.

 That doesn't mean it's not using some of the core concepts under the hood.
-Tthey often come with their own animation system.
+They often come with their own animation system.
 Take Angular's animation system for example, that is built on top of the Web Animations API (WAAPI).
-It a fairly new and currently being implemented in Chrome and Firefox.
+It's fairly new and currently being implemented in Chrome and Firefox.
 It's goal is to unite CSS, JS and SVG.
 More specifically, it aims to provide the power of CSS performance, add the benefits and flexibility of JS and SVG as well as leave the fundamental work to the browser without the need for additional dependencies.

 If you want to learn more about the Web Animation API, check out [this](http://danielcwilson.com/blog/2015/07/animations-intro/) series of posts which goes a lot more into detail while covering advanced features like running multiple animations in parallel or in sequence, animating elements along a motion path or controlling animations using the `AnimationPlayer`.